 - iv.
 Robustness: The diversity of attacks previously described entails the necessity of an IDS that is able to detect a range of attacks.
-If an IDS does not protect the network against different types of attacks, the adversary can compromise a node, in the worst case a central one, and affect both the network and applications, as we saw in Fig. 5 and Fig. 6. - v.
+If an IDS does not protect the network against different types of attacks, the adversary can compromise a node, in the worst case a central one, and affect both the network and applications, as we saw in Figs. 5 and 6. - v.
 Extendability: Apart from their primary performance with respect to the attacks they cope with, many IDSs can be extended to encounter additional cases.
 Some systems exhibit a "static", binary rationale that recognizes a known threat pattern or not and proceeds accordingly with the decision.
 However, new attacks and security issues emerge following the progress of research and development on the IoT.
 Systems should exploit all current technology assets to remain up-to-date and able to deal with threats that might be currently unknown.
 To our mind, an IDS can be extendable once its detection method becomes intelligent and its placement is sophisticated. - vi.
 Low false (positive or negative) detections: The effectiveness and detection accuracy of a system is associated with the number of false positives and/or negatives.
 Thus, beyond being robust and extendable, an IDS should exhibit a high accuracy rate; this means that the system sends alarms for precise attacks while minimizing the cases that attacks are overtaken.
 To satisfy this requirement, it is necessary to monitor different aspects of the network's operation, e.g., the control overhead combined with the number of times a node changes its parent, or the PDR in line with the local repairs triggered by the RPL itself.
-This enables more accurate decisions, including differentiating regular but unexpected operations from attacks.
+This enables more accurate decisions, including differentiating regular but unexpected operations from attacks. - vii.
+Mobility support: Many applications with mobile IoT devices have emerged over the last decade, and RPL operation under mobility is the leading research challenge since it entails connectivity hand-overs and additional control overhead to maintain the topology (Theodorou et al., 2019; Violettas et al., 2018; 2019).
+Thus, we should not underestimate or surpass the mobility issue when it comes to the IDS design.
+Security mechanisms, similar to the basic ones, should consider both fixed and mobile nodes, and the literature has shown, so far, that there are no straightforward solutions.